coruscateor/act_rs/README.md

 Act.rs actors have these three essential components:

-1. The actor state
+1. The actor-state
-2. The interactor - part of #1
+2. The interactor - can be part of #1
-3. The actor itself
+3. The actor itself, which has two components of its own:
+    1. The front-end - what users of actors interact with, contains the interactor or a clone of it.
+    2. The back-end - The thread/task were the actor does its work.
+The actor-state is moved into this scope.

 <br />

 ## Putting The Components Together

-Create a state struct that contains the state of your actor, which includes an interactor.
+Create a state struct that contains the state of your actor, this includes an interactor.

 This state struct should implement either ActorState or AsyncActorState depending on whether or not the actor is async (Macro generated actors don't have this requirement and the state can implement the required methods directly)